 How is your car finance settled after your death?

-For whoever is in charge of the estate, the process for settling the debt will become part of managing all the expenses of the estate, such as a mortgage, funeral expenses, other debts and outstanding bills.
+For whoever is in charge of the estate, the process for settling the debt will become part of managing all the expenses of the estate.
+This also includes loans like your mortgage and other debts, and costs like funeral expenses and any outstanding bills.

 Because the finance is not secured against the vehicle, the executor/administrator is free to decide what to do with it.
 If it’s not necessary to sell the car to settle the finance, they could give the car to your next of kin or sell it via whatever means they choose.
-This means that the car could be sold privately, sold directly to a trader or sent to auction – whichever the executor decides is likely to get the best sale price for your estate.
+This means that the car could be sold privately, sold directly to a trader or sent to auction.
+It all depends on whatever the executor decides is likely to get the best sale price for your estate.

 Usually, the finance company will take the vehicle back and sell it at a trade auction.
 Whatever it earns at auction (after auction fees) is taken off your debt.
 If the selling price is enough to cover your debt, then the finance is settled.
-More often than not, however, the selling price does not cover the total debt, so your estate will still owe the finance company whatever is still outstanding.
+Usually, however, the selling price does not cover the total debt, so your estate will still owe the finance company whatever is still outstanding.

 What if there’s not enough money to settle my car finance debt?

-The finance company will expect your estate to pay off the settlement figure for your debt, which it will provide to your executor/administrator.
+The finance company will expect your estate to pay off the settlement figure for your debt.
+It will provide the exact debt amount to your executor/administrator.
 However, with all of the other expenses associated with settling your finances, it is entirely possible that there might not be enough money to go around.

 There’s nothing to stop the executor or administrator negotiating a settlement with the finance company for a lesser amount than is owed.
 If it’s a choice between taking legal action (which offers no guarantee of getting their total debt back) or taking a reduced settlement, the finance company may be prepared to take a percentage of the total and write off the rest.
 This is something that should be done in conjunction with professional legal assistance.

-Dealing with the death of a loved one is a difficult enough time already without having to worry about a car finance company circling like a vulture, wanting payment for an outstanding debt.
-If you are taking out car finance, make sure you understand the potential implications of your debts on your family and loved ones.
+Dealing with the death of a loved one is a difficult enough time already.
+It’s even harder if you have a car finance company circling like a vulture, wanting payment for an outstanding debt.
+If you’re taking out car finance, make sure you understand the potential implications of your debts on your family or loved ones if you should die.